BatsResearch/LexC-Gen/README.md

 - filtered English generated dataset (file starts with `filtered-*`).
 - translated generated task dataset (file starts with `translated_filtered-*`)

-**🎯 The translated generated task dataset is the data that we use to finetune task classifiers with.**
+**🎯 The translated generated task dataset is the synthetic data that we use to finetune task classifiers with.**

 ```bash
 TGT_LANG="ace" # ace, ban, bbc, bjn, bug, mad, min